Kooralbyn

 Health performance in Kooralbyn is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Kooralbyn faces significant health challenges according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
-Private health cover is extremely low at approximately 45% of the total population (~934 people), compared to 55.8% in Greater Brisbane and a national average of 55.7%.
+Kooralbyn faces significant health challenges based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
+Private health cover is extremely low at approximately 45% of the total population (~851 people), compared to 55.8% in Greater Brisbane and a national average of 55.7%.

-The most common medical conditions are arthritis (13.0%) and mental health issues (12.7%).
-Only 52.8% of residents claim to be completely clear of medical ailments, lower than the 69.2% in Greater Brisbane.
-Working-age population health challenges include elevated chronic condition rates.
-The area has a higher proportion of seniors at 30.8%, with 633 people aged 65 and over compared to 15.2% in Greater Brisbane.
-Senior health outcomes present additional challenges, ranking even higher than the general population nationally.
+The most common conditions are arthritis (13.0%) and mental health issues (12.7%).
+Only 52.8% of residents report no medical ailments, compared to 69.2% in Greater Brisbane.
+Working-age population health challenges are notable with elevated chronic condition rates.
+Seniors aged 65 and over comprise 31.5% of the population (590 people), higher than Greater Brisbane's 15.1%.
+Health outcomes among seniors present additional challenges, ranking even higher than the general population nationally.

 Frequently Asked Questions - Health